nefrock/min-tfs-client/protobuf_srcs/tensorflow/compiler/xla/g3doc/operation_semantics.md

 in 'dimension_numbers'.

-Associated contracting dimension numbers from the 'lhs' and 'rhs' do not need to be the same and but must have the same dimension sizes.
+Associated contracting dimension numbers from the 'lhs' and 'rhs' do not need to be the same but must have the same dimension sizes.

 Example with contracting dimension numbers: